I received a question from an avid blog reader and he asked:

 However, I wanted to look into the research for more details.
 I came across an article from Rumitology that was published last September 17, 2013 which noted that pronation can lead to back pain in women and orthotics may be needed.

 Within the foot there is an arch.
-If the arch is too high, it is supination and if there is no arch it is pronation, or flat feet.
+If the arch is too high, it is called supination, and if there is no arch, it is called pronation, or flat feet.
 So having flat feet or excessive pronation in the foot can lead to your low back pain.
 Orthotics may help.

-While this study specifically looked at women, I feel that it also applies to men.
-They recommend orthotics, but orthotics are a pretty aggressive intervention and there are other things that you can do before taking on this expense.
+While this study specifically looked at women, it is reasonable to assume that it also applies to men.
+They recommend orthotics, but orthotics are a fairly aggressive intervention, and there are other things that you can do before taking on the expense of orthotics.

 An intermediate step that you can do is adding soft insoles to your work boots, especially if you work in a hard environment.
 This will decrease your back pain.
 It might not decrease your lower body pain.
 The key thing to remember is to change those insoles frequently.

-The one last thing to remember when we start talking about feet and back pain is: there is also a link when it relates to obesity increasing the risk of low back pain.
+The one last thing to remember when we start talking about feet and back pain is: obesity also plays a role in increasing the risk of low back pain.